Bannau Brycheiniog by Cycle | Day Three

 After making the steep climb myself and standing there, looking up at the massive stone walls, I can attest that I cannot imagine how anyone would have attempted such an assault.

-Additionally, a large stone-lined ditch runs along the southeast corner which adds another layer of defense and would have been a surprising obstacle once inside the outer ward.
+Additionally, a large stone-lined ditch runs along the southeast corner adding another layer of defense which would have been a surprising obstacle once inside the outer ward.

 Climbing down into the ditch and carefully making my way to the outer edge, I could see over the cliff and across the valley below.
 It is an unnerving view.